M0hannad/KSA_Weather_Prediction/README.md

 ## Project Describtion

 The idea of the project aims to build machine learing model that able to forcast the weather elements in Saudi Arabia.
-The scope of work were focused into the follwing points:
+The main goals for this project are:

 - Predict temperature and pressure for different cities in Saudi Arabia.